nlivaic/DistributedSystems/README.md

 * Allows operations to patch together logs from different services.
 * Write a query allowing the ops and QA teasm to find logs they need in the logging management system.

+## Application Gateway

+* A separate component in the distributed system architecture.
+The point is to have a centralized API through which the client applications can communicate with the backend distributed system.
+This way we simplify the client application by decoupling it from the backend architecture and relieving it from having to know about each microservice.
+At the same time, application gateway allows our microservice architecture to evolve freely because only the application gateway knows about the inner workings.
+* All incoming communication should go through the application gateway.
+* Application gateway should also participate in executing queries across services, this reduces the chatiness between the client application and the backend system.
+Client should issue one request and the gateway should communicate with all the relevant services.
+* Make sure not to put too much logic in the gateway.
+Think of it as a Backend-for-frontend (BFF) - each client application should have its own BFF written with only that client application in mind.
+* Other uses: SSL termination, rate limiting...

 ## Complex Scenarios

 ### Sagas